cssbristol/cssbristol.co.uk/_events/2020_03_25_minecraft.md

 Join us on our Minecraft server at mc.cssbristol.co.uk

-To get whitelisted message Dan or email your username to [webmaster@cssbristol.co.uk](mailto:webmaster@cssbristol.co.uk)
+To get whitelisted message Dan or email, from your University account, your username to [webmaster@cssbristol.co.uk](mailto:webmaster@cssbristol.co.uk)

 Make sure you join the Discord server [here](https://discord.gg/nYwbhf8)